Kaal Sarp Dosh — Meaning, Types, Effects & Complete Remedies

 What Is Kaal Sarp Dosh?

-Kaal Sarp Dosh (also written Kalsarpa Yoga) occurs when all seven classical planets (Sun, Moon, Mars, Mercury, Jupiter, Venus, Saturn) are positioned hemispherically between Rahu (North Node) and Ketu (South Node) in the natal birth chart — in other words, all planets fall on one side of the Rahu-Ketu axis, with no planets on the other side.
+Kaal Sarp Dosh (also written Kalsarpa Yoga) occurs when all seven classical planets (Sun, Moon, Mars, Mercury, Jupiter, Venus, Saturn) are positioned hemispherically between Rahu (North Node) and Ketu (South Node) in the natal birth chart — meaning all planets occupy one side of the Rahu-Ketu axis, with no planets on the other side.
 This creates what classical texts describe as a serpentine enclosure of the chart's energy.
-The name itself — Kaal Sarp — translates to 'Serpent of Time,' indicating a connection to past-karma cycles and time-bound challenges.
+The name itself — Kaal Sarp — translates to 'Serpent of Time,' indicating a connection to past-karma cycles, repeated patterns, and time-bound obstacles that the native must resolve.
+Importantly, Kaal Sarp Dosh does not appear by this name in the primary foundational classical texts (Brihat Parashara Hora Shastra, Brihat Jataka, Saravali), but is prominently discussed in later texts, regional traditions, and oral Jyotish lineages.
+This doesn't invalidate it, but the prominence of Kaal Sarp in popular astrology often exceeds its detailed treatment in classical primary sources.

 Classical Sources: Interestingly, Kaal Sarp Dosh does not appear by this name in the primary foundational texts of Vedic astrology (Brihat Parashara Hora Shastra, Brihat Jataka, or Saravali).
 It is a prominently discussed condition in later texts, regional traditions, and oral Jyotish lineages — particularly prominent in Maharashtra and Karnataka.
 This does not make it invalid, but it is worth noting that its prominence in popular astrology exceeds its treatment in classical primary sources.